civican/legisinfo/44-1/bills/C-29/bill_text.md

 Order in council

-Whereas, since time immemorial, Indigenous peoples have thrived on and managed and governed their Indigenous lands;
+Whereas, since time immemorial, First Nations and Inuit peoples — and, post-contact, the Métis Nation — have thrived on and managed and governed their Indigenous lands;

 Whereas, since the arrival of settlers and colonization, Indigenous peoples have experienced assimilationist policies, which must be addressed through reconciliation;